Sameer-s-coder/NoteMind/README.md

 ➡ Output: ‘• Too simple • Misses patterns • Poor accuracy.’

 One example helps the model produce more structured and accurate answers.”

+Multi-Shot Prompting :

+“Now let’s see Multi-Shot Prompting.
+This is when we provide multiple examples to guide the AI’s response.

+👉 Example:
+User provides:

+Input: ‘Linear Regression’ → Flashcard: Q: What does it do?
+A: Predicts continuous values.

+Input: ‘Logistic Regression’ → Flashcard: Q: What does it do?
+A: Classifies binary outcomes.

+Then asks: ‘Make flashcards from Gradient Descent.’
+➡ Output:
+Q: What does Gradient Descent do?
+A: Minimizes loss by iteratively updating parameters.

+The more examples we provide, the more consistent the answers become.”